WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 - A15: continuous
 - A16: +, -

+These anonymised attributes reveal very little about the nature of the features.
+However, [this resource](http://rstudio-pubs-static.s3.amazonaws.com/73039_9946de135c0a49daa7a0a9eda4a67a72.html) provides insight to those characteristics typically employed by banking institutions when considering credit card applications.
+Following from this, we can determine with good confidence that the features of the ```credit_approval.data.original``` dataframe must map to the following:

+- A1: Gender
+- A2: Age
+- A3: Debt
+- A4: Marital status
+- A5: Bank customer type
+- A6: Education level
+- A7: Ethnicity
+- A8: Years of Employment
+- A9: Prior default
+- A10: Employment status
+- A11: Credit score
+- A12: Drivers license type
+- A13: Citizenship status
+- A14: Zipcode
+- A15: Income
+- A16: Approval status

+This mapping will help during the later stages of this project when more informed decisions will be made with the data.

 ## 2. Data Exploration
-Beginning exploring our data, we check the fields for those variables comprising the `credit_approval` dataframe.
+Beginning our data exploration, we check the fields for those variables comprising the `credit_approval` dataframe.
 ```python
 credit_approval.variables
 ```